christophgil/ZIPsFS/INSTALL.md

     src/ZIPsFS_testing.sh  <Path to ZIPsFS executable>

 # TroubleShooting

 Are the shared libraries found on the system?
 The option -fuse3 refers to libfuse3.so.
 Is this found in the library search paths.
 Are the include files in the include file search paths?

+No permission to access FUSE:  Check whether other FUSE based file systems like sshfs  exhibit the same problem.
+Try as root.

 # Trouble shooting Detect problems of fuse